An Overview of the Komen Charlotte Grantmaking Process

 1. Learn from the Community Profile: Continuous

 Komen Charlotte’s granting strategy is guided by our Community Profile.
 The Community Profile is a needs assessment of our service area designed to help us better understand the state of breast health and breast cancer services within our service area.
-This assessment determines the priorities of our Affiliate, and grantmaking is one way that our Affiliate can address these priorities.
+This assessment determines the priorities of our affiliate, and grantmaking is one way our ffiliate can address these priorities.
 To learn more about the Community Profile and the priorities the Affiliate is currently addressing through our grantmaking, click here.

 2. Develop the Request for Applications (RFA): July through August